instana/openapi/spec/descriptions/tagSyntheticResults.md

 ## Get a list of Synthetic test playback results (no aggregation)
 ### Mandatory Parameters
 **syntheticMetrics** It is an array of metrics.
-The available metrics for all types of Synthetic Tests: id (a string representing the test result ID), response_time (ms), response_size (bytes), status_code (an integer represents an HTTP response code, e.g., 200, 401, 500), request_size (bytes), upload_speed (bytes per second), download_speed (bytes per second), redirect_time (ms), redirect_count, connect_count, and status (an integer, 1-success or 0-failure).
+The available metrics for all types of Synthetic Tests: synthetic.id (a string representing the test result ID), synthetic.metricsResponseTime (ms), synthetic.metricsResponseSize (bytes), synthetic.metricsStatusCode (an integer represents an HTTP response code, e.g., 200, 401, 500), synthetic.metricsRequestSize (bytes), synthetic.metricsUploadSpeed (bytes per second), synthetic.metricsDownloadSpeed (bytes per second), synthetic.metricsRedirectTime (ms), synthetic.metricsRedirectCount, synthetic.metricsConnectCount, synthetic.metricsStatus (an integer, 1-success or 0-failure), and synthetic.tags (custom properties).

-The following metrics are only available for the HTTPAction type Synthetic Tests: blocking (bytes), dns (bytes), connect (bytes), ssl (bytes), sending (bytes), waiting (bytes), and receiving (bytes).
+The following metrics are only available for the HTTPAction type Synthetic Tests: synthetic.metricsBlocking (bytes), synthetic.metricsDns (bytes), synthetic.metricsConnect (bytes), synthetic.metricsSsl (bytes), synthetic.metricsSending (bytes), synthetic.metricsWaiting (bytes), and synthetic.metricsReceiving (bytes).

-The metric synthetic.tags will add the latest list of custom properties to the response.
+The metric synthetic.tags adds the latest list of custom properties to the response.

 **timeFrame** As in our UI you can specify the timeframe for metrics retrieval.
 ```